 These certificate programs provide students with a better understanding of organizations as dynamic systems and provide the adult learner with insight into a "whole systems" approach to inquiry and intervention design, realizing that when there is an intervention in any one part of an organization's system, there is impact on the whole system.
-A total of 12 credits are required for the completion of

-Certificate of Advanced Graduate Studies

-For students who already possess an advanced degree and a total of 18 credits for the Certificate of Graduate Studies for students who possess a bachelor's degree.
+A total of 12 credits are required for the completion of a total of the Certificate of Advanced Graduate Studies for students who already possess an advanced degree and a total of 18 credits for the Certificate of Graduate Studies for students who possess a bachelor's degree.
+PCOM students who are in the process of completing their master's degree and who are in good academic standing (3.0 cumulative grade point average) will be permitted to enter the CAGS program.
+A student must complete their master's degree prior to the awarding of the CAGS certificate.